-Transition to a zero emissions fleet by 2044 through a financially sustainable implementation plan that includes near-term and longer term strategies to leverage advances in technology and resiliency.

-Long Range Plan Structure

-Journey 2050 is organized into the following sections to highlight the connection between future conditions, service priorities, and capital and funding needs.
+Transition to a zero emissions fleet by 2044 through a financially sustainable implementation plan that includes near-term and longer term strategies to leverage advances in technology and resiliency. communitytransit 🦯 Long Range Plan Structure Journey 2050 is organized into the following sections to highlight the connection between future conditions, service priorities, and capital and funding needs.

-Introduction

-communitytransit 📝

-Long Range Plan Vision and Priorities

-Planning Context

-Introduction to Journey 2050-Community Transit's Long Range Plan.

-Community Transit's Mission, Vision, Core Values, and how its priorities informed the development of Journey 2050.

-Overview of existing and planned changes that affect the transit operating environment in Snohomish County.

 System Plan

 Overview of the Journey 2050 System Plan, including service types, long-term priorities, and benefits of implementation.

 Capital Facilities

+5

+Summary of capital needs and investments required to support the service levels in Journey 2050.

 Funding

-Summary of capital needs and investments required to support the service levels in Journey 2050.
+6

 Summary of how Community Transit will fund the Journey 2050 System Plan over the next 25+ years.

 Journey 2050 Implementation

 How the Journey 2050 elements will inform near-term planning decisions and how future updates to the Long Range Plan will account for additional considerations.

-Long Range Plan Vision and Priorities

-This chapter highlights Community Transit's Mission, Vision, and Core Values and describes how these strategic priorities informed the development of Journey 2050.
+Long Range Plan Vision and Priorities This chapter highlights Community Transit's Mission, Vision, and Core Values and describes how these strategic priorities informed the development of Journey 2050.

-2 LONG RANGE PLAN VISION AND PRIORITIES

-Community Transit's mission is to provide vital connections for everyone to access opportunities and key destinations.
+2 LONG RANGE PLAN VISION AND PRIORITIES Community Transit's mission is to provide vital connections for everyone to access opportunities and key destinations.
 Whether it is commuting to and from the workplace, running errands, or visiting loved ones, our vision is to make those connections seamless, efficient, and reliable-travel made easy for all.
 Our core values reinforce how we operate to provide the best possible service and customer experience to each and every rider.